samuel-jimenez/GramEditor/docs/src/configuring-languages.md

 #### Possible configuration options

-Depending on how a particular language server is implemented, they may depend on different configuration options, both specified in the LSP.
+Depending on how a particular language server is implemented, they may depend on initialization options specified in the LSP.

 - [initializationOptions](https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#version_3_17_0)

-Sent once during language server startup, requires server's restart to reapply changes.
+These options are sent during language server startup and require the server to be restarted for changes to be applied.

-For example, rust-analyzer and clangd rely on this way of configuring only.
+For example, rust-analyzer and clangd are configured this way.

 ```json [settings]
   "lsp": {